rbrt-weiler/go-module-xmcnbiclient/README.md

 # Go module xmcnbiclient

-xmcnbiclient is a module that interfaces with the Northbound Interface (NBI) of Extreme Management Center (XMC; formerly known as NetSight), the network management solution from Extreme Networks.
+xmcnbiclient is a Go module that interfaces with the Northbound Interface (NBI) of Extreme Management Center (XMC; formerly known as NetSight), the network management solution from Extreme Networks.
 The module currently provides the following features:

   * Supports HTTP as well as HTTPS access to XMC.
   * Allows setting the TCP port used to connect to XMC to any valid value.